Records and Grading

 To receive a K grade, a student must print an incomplete (K) grade contract and meet with the course instructor to negotiate a formal written agreement specifying the work done and the remaining work to complete the course and earn a grade.
 One copy is kept by the student and one by the faculty member.

 Normally, the student completes the work agreed upon during the next quarter and a final grade is submitted by the instructor.
 After one year, however, if a final grade has not been submitted, the K automatically reverts to a failing grade (Z), and the student may establish credit only by registering again for the course.
 (Grades of K earned in thesis courses numbered 690 do not lapse to failure.)
 Once a final grade has been submitted, the student’s record will show the K grade as well as the final grade.
 In no case will a final grade replacing a K affect the student’s academic standing in the quarter in which the final grade is assigned.

-Removing a K grade (and replacing it with a final grade) will not affect the student’s grade point average for the quarter in which the K was assigned, nor will it affect the quarterly grade average in the quarter in which the final grade is recorded.
+Completing a K grade (and recording it with a final grade) will not affect the student’s faculty action (scholarship standing) for the quarter in which the K was assigned, nor will it affect the faculty action for the quarter in which the final grade is recorded if the grades and faculty action for that quarter have already been submitted.
 However, it will affect the cumulative grade point average as soon as the final grade is recorded.

 A student who receives an incomplete in a required course the final quarter before graduating must complete the course within two weeks of the end of that quarter in order to graduate at that time.
 If the course is completed after two weeks, the prospective graduate is subject to resubmitting the degree application, payment of another degree application fee, and registration in another course to satisfy the final-quarter-in-residence rule.